nidakt/COVID-19-symptom-checker-chatbot/README.md

-This is a COVID-19 symptom-checking chatbot built using Infermedica API and Python code.
+This is a COVID-19 symptom-checking chatbot built using Python code.
 It will allow users to self identify if they are experiencing symptoms of the virus and if they should seek medical assistance or testing.